Understanding Programmatic Advertising on Google

 3. Dynamic Creative Optimization (DCO)

 Google leverages DCO to enhance ad relevance.
-This feature allows advertisers to automatically tailor their creatives based on audience preferences.
+This feature enables advertisers to automatically tailor their creatives to audience preferences.
 For example, an apparel brand can use DCO to show winter wear ads to users in colder regions and summer wear ads to those in warmer climates.

 4. Integration with Google’s Ecosystem